Spooktacular Ideas for Halloween in CoventryPublished:

 cheat carve up the perfect pumpkin!

 Don't throw out all that lovely pumpkin flesh - it's great for cooking!
-We love these ideas from One Green Planet, including Pumpkin Pie Smoothie, Fresh Pumpkin and Kale Hummus and Chocolate Pumpkin Pie!
+There are so many ways to use up leftover pumpkin, we love these ideas from BBC goodfood, including Pumpkin Muffins, an amazing halloween party centerpiece, Pumpkin Hummus and this warming Beef and Pumpkin Stew.
+Yum!

-Click here to find loads of great recipes!
+Click here to find loads of great recipes for sweet and savoury ways to use up leftover pumpkin!

 Get out and about